sinaalibabaei/website/README.md

 # Contributing

 If you're interested in contributing and improving this project, please fork the repository and submit a pull request.
 You can also report issues.

+# 📝 License

+This project is licensed under the [MIT License]